IBM/banking-risk-mitigation-nlu-studio/README.md

 python app.py
   ```

-View your app at: http://localhost:8000
+View your app at http://localhost:8000

 ## 5. Running the Python Application